adamant/adamant.language.reference/old/ideas-considering.md

 # Feature Ideas being Considered

-## `out`

-I have `ref`, does it make sense to add an `out` keyword like C#?
-Or does the ability to return tuples make `out` not useful enough?
-They could be really useful with external functions (though, not sure how the memory would get cleaned up).

 ## `var` is `mut` for Value Types

 Currently, `var` and `mut` have distinct meaning for value types.
 It is assumed this will be needed to implement certain pseudo references.
 Also, on struct constructors it makes sense to have a `ref mut self` parameter.
 However, perhaps using `var` should always imply `mut` for mutable structs.
 Logically it seems if you can assign a new value you should be able to mutate the value.